Frequently Asked Questions

 Do you offer a Black Enclosure (a Black front panel, rather than the standard Silver panel?)

 Yes.
 Since April 2023, we have offered Black front panels as well as Silver front panels.
-Our pricing is now the same no matter the color of front panel you wish to choose.
 The rest of the enclosure (Top, Bottom, and Rear) is always black.

 Is it true that some high-end competitor units are not well suited to Moving Magnet (MM) cartridges?